firedrakeproject/firedrake/docs/source/checkpointing.rst

  Checkpointing state
 =====================

-In addition to the ability to write field data to vtu files, suitable for visualisation in Paraview_, Firedrake has some support for checkpointing state to disk.
+In addition to the ability to :doc:`write field data to vtu files
+<visualisation>`, suitable for visualisation in Paraview_, Firedrake
+has some support for checkpointing state to disk.
 This enables pausing, and subsequently resuming, a simulation at a later time.

 Restrictions on checkpointing
 =============================